 "When do you intend starting your travels?"

-I said "In three weeks time; at the end of the month."
+"In three weeks time; at the end of the month" I replied.

-After tapping a few keys on her keyboard, she said (much to our surprise), "You are lucky!
+After tapping a few keys on her keyboard, she said (much to our surprise), "Oh, you are lucky!
 There is a seat available on the 14:25 flight on 30-Jun-1993".
-[The computer says "Yes"!
-(Little Briatain metaphor!)]
-The Gods must have been with me on that day - unless it was meant to be!
-[Remember me saying about my life's path?]
+[To quote Little Britain, The computer says "Yes"!]
+The Gods must have been with me on that day - it was meant to be!
+[Remember me saying (above) about my path in life?]
 There is a reason for everything!

 I spent the day packing, and last minute rushing around Newbury (getting last-minute items, such as insect repellent, sun cream, etc.).